-♦ It is suggested that the carried forward business loss should be set off against such short-term capital gain in subsequent assessment years.
+• It is suggested that the carried forward business loss should be set off against such short-term capital gain in subsequent assessment years.

-16. EXCLUSION FOR LONG-TERM CAPITAL GAINS AND DEDUCTION U/S 80IA/80IB WHILE COMPUTING BOOK PROFIT UNDER MAT industrial undertaking from the generation/distribution of electricity was excluded in arriving at the income liable to minimum alternative tax u/s 115JA of Income Tax Act.
+15. EXCLUSION FOR LONG-TERM CAPITAL GAINS AND DEDUCTION U/S 80IA/80IB WHILE COMPUTING BOOK PROFIT UNDER MAT

+MAT is payable by companies even on long term capital gain, though the same might not be taxable because of indexation or investment in approved securities in accordance with the provisions of sections 54EC/54ED of the Act.
+Earlier, profits and gains derived by an industrial undertaking from the generation/distribution of electricity was excluded in arriving at the income liable to minimum alternative tax u/s 115JA of Income Tax Act.
 As a result of the new provisions contained in Sec.115 JB of the Act, Companies operating windmills and deriving income from generation/distribution of electricity are affected adversely.